CO@Work 2024

 Monday, 23.09.2024 Applied Machine Learning and Optimization

-12:00 Ruth Misener Optimal decision-making problems with trained surrogate models embedded
+12:00 Ruth Misener Optimal decision-making problems with trained surrogate models embedded (slides) (video)

 Several of our recent projects (and complementary projects by other groups worldwide) embed data-driven surrogate models into larger optimal decision-making problems.
 For example, with the chemicals company BASF, we considered solving inverse problems over trained graph neural networks to design new molecules.
 This presentation discusses some of the mathematical challenges and practical applications we have explored.
 We also mention software implementations and close with open challenges in the area.